seancdavis/seancdavis-com/src/blog/posts/2019-02-01-taking-balanced-approach-to-new-technology.md

 Since building my proof of concepts, I've used about half of these in production applications.
 But now I know (generally) what it's like to work with all of them.
 That means I am not equipped with more tools in my toolbox, along with the ability to make a more informed decision on [which one(s) I should use for my next project](/choose-the-right-tool-for-the-job.html).

 Avoid being be too late to the game.
 But don't get too far into a bind from which you can't escape.
-Stick yourself right in the middle -- **stay balanced** -- and you'll be a knowledgeable and profitable developer.
+Stick yourself right in the middle—**stay balanced**—and you'll be a knowledgeable and profitable developer.